bbc/chaos-lambda/README.md

 hours, helping teams to build services that handle them gracefully.

-# Setup
+# Quick setup

-Create the lambda function via CloudFormation using the `cloudformation/templates/lambda_standalone.json` template.
+Create the lambda function in the region you want it to target using the `cloudformation/templates/lambda_standalone.json` CloudFormation template.
 There are two parameters you may want to change:
 * `Schedule`: change if the default run times don't suit you (once per hour between 10am and 4pm, Monday to Friday); see http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html